The project begins

-The Yellow monster arrives.
+The Yellow Monster

 I jumped in it, turned the key and the motor instantly started.
-I live about a mile from the place I bought it so I took it to my house and gave it the full inspection -- over, under and in-between.
-I used to be a jet mechanic for the U.S. Air Force, so this couldn't be that much different, right?
-No laughing!
-Seriously though, the engine and chassis were in super great shape, so I overlooked some of the more glaring body problems.
+I live about a mile from the place I bought it so I took it to my house and gave it the full inspection — over, under and in-between. $2000 later, I was the proud owner of the yellow monster complete with the Tennessee title.
+Now for the fun part...

 This is the day I got it.
 I couldn’t wait to start removing some of the junk that I hated.
 The mirrors and the bus door were the first to come off.
 All hail the Makita grinder!